• Skip to main content

 When choosing a Medicare Part D plan, consider both the costs and coverage options.
 Comparing premiums, deductibles, and formularies will help you select a plan that best meets your healthcare and financial needs.

-Steps to Find the Right Medicare Part D Plan in Hawaii
+Steps to Find a Medicare Part D Plan in Hawaii

 Medicare prescription drug plans are compatible with Medicare Parts A and B, all Medicare Supplement Plans (Medigap), and Medicare Advantage plans that do not include prescription drug coverage.
 However, you cannot enroll in a stand-alone Part D plan if you have a Medicare Advantage plan that includes prescription coverage as an extra benefit.

-Choosing the best Medicare Part D plan can be challenging, especially with 12 plans available in Hawaii.
+Choosing the best Medicare Part D plan for you can be challenging, especially with 12 plans available in Hawaii.
 To simplify your decision, consider these essential factors:

 1. Review the Plan’s Formulary